 As he approached his 100th birthday in April, he proclaimed that he had done everything he wanted and had nothing left on his bucket list.
 Alva and Ruth were married for 73 1/2 years, only being parted during Alva’s service deployment during the war until Ruth passed in 2016.
 As he has dreamed about during the last three years, he reached out his hand on Saturday October 12th and joined his beloved wife Ruth.

 Funeral services will be held at the Vandalia United Methodist Church, 200 S. Dixie Drive, Vandalia on Monday October 21, 2019 at 11:00am with Rev. Mike Malcosky officiating.
 The family will receive guests during the celebration of Alva’s life at the Morton Whetstone Funeral home, located at 139 S. Dixie Drive, Vandalia, Ohio from 2:00-4:00pm on Sunday October 20th.
 Visitation will also be held on Monday, October 21st from 10:00 am until time of service.
 In lieu of flowers, memorial donations may be made to the Vandalia-Butler Food Pantry or to the Vandalia-Butler Historical Society in Alva’s memory.

-To send flowers to Alva's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Alva P Martin, please visit our floral store.